rivancic/gradle/binary-plugin/binary-plugin-extension/README.md

 }
 ```

-You are still able to read properties in build.gradle file and pass them through the `sortFiles` extension while the
+You are still able to read properties in build.gradle script and pass them through the `sortFiles` extension, while the
-plugin won't read those any properties directly:
+plugin won't read any properties directly:

 ```groovy
 sortFiles {